Feature Grouping as a Stochastic Regularizer for High-Dimensional Structured Data: Experiments

-The Human Connectome Project (HCP) consortium has released a large openly-accessible fMRI dataset.
-In this study we use task fMRI that includes seven tasks: 1.
+\textbf{HCP:} The Human Connectome Project (HCP) has released a large openly-accessible fMRI dataset.
+Here we use task fMRI that includes seven tasks: 1.
 Working Memory, 2.
 Gambling, 3.
 Motor, 4.
 Language 5.
 Social Cognition, 6.
-Relational Processing and 7.
+Relational Processing, and 7.
 Emotion Processing.
 These tasks have been chosen to map different brain systems.
 The dataset includes $500$ different subjects with images registered to the standard MNI atlas.
-For a given subject and task, a general linear model (GLM) was fitted to each fMRI dataset \cite{barch2013function}.
+For a given subject and task, a GLM was fitted to each fMRI dataset \cite{barch2013function}.
 Then volumetric contrasts of parameter estimate (COPE) were computed to assess differences between different task components, resulting into brain maps.

-We use $20$ different contrasts in our work as described in Table \ref{table:tasks}.
-Note that these tasks are different than those that were used by \citet{bzdok2015semi}.
-We made the classification problem more challenging by choosing several stimuli from the same cognitive paradigm. fMRI data are resampled to a common space of $91 \times 109 \times 91$ with $2$mm isotropic voxels.
+We use $20$ different contrasts as described in Table \ref{table:tasks}. fMRI data are sampled in a common space of $91 \times 109 \times 91$ with $2$mm isotropic voxels.
 We transformed 3D data into 1D arrays of size $p=270\,806$ for our supervised classification algorithms.
 Our goal is to classify $20$ cognitive contrasts given $p=270\,806$ features.
-We used logistic regression as a classification algorithm.
-Figure \ref{fig:hcp_rena} shows an example of clusters extracted from feature averaging for $100$ randomly selected samples of the fMRI data used in this study.
-Figure \ref{fig:hcp_rena}(a) shows an original fMRI map for a given subject and a cognitive task and Figure \ref{fig:hcp_rena}(b) shows its approximation using the clusters shown in Figure \ref{fig:hcp_rena}(c).
-We randomly selected $100$ subjects for test and the rest $400$ subjects for training from the HCP data set.
-The test data includes $1\,964$ samples with at least $95$ samples from each target class whereas the training set has $7\,785$ samples.
+The test dataset includes $1\,964$ samples with at least $95$ samples from each target class whereas the training set has $7\,785$ samples.

+\textbf{HCP - small:} In order to perform fast experimentation, we use a smaller number of classes and voxels from the HCP data set.
+We select $8$ different contrasts from tasks: 1.
+Working Memory, 2.
+Gambling, 3.
+Relational, 4.
+Emotion, and 5.
+Social as described in Table \ref{table:small_tasks} that are harder to classify. fMRI data are resampled to a common space of $46 \times 55 \times 46$ with $4$mm isotropic voxels.
+We transformed 3D data into 1D arrays of size $33,854$.
+Our goal is to classify $8$ cognitive contrasts given $33,854$ features.
+The test data includes $791$ samples with at least $97$ samples from each target class whereas the training set has $3052$ samples.